 It begins at birth - your government, your location, your limitations.
 Quickly followed by medical history, educational history, non-academic activities, employment, financial status, local reputation, relationship status, and countless further metadata that models your physical existence.

 I'm not here today to deep dive into the restrictions of our physical world, rather I'm here to illuminate the benefits of a personal transferable identity in our digital world.

 Where are we now?

-Fortunately for us all we currently sit at the intersection between Web2 and Web3.
+Fortunately for us all we currently sit at the intersection of a completely new web.

 Web2 is where we are today: Lacking a layer of trust, limited to legacy identification restraints from our physical world, controlled by a powerful few, and subject to user behavior modification.